-3. Public Staff Initial Comments - DENC's Peak and Energy Forecasts

-Noting that DENC will become a winter peaking system in 2024, the Public Staff pointed out the faster CAGR of 1.5% for DENC's winter peaks as compared to a 0.7% CAGR of its summer peaks.
-The Public Staff stated that the predicted winter peak CAGR is slightly higher than the 1.3% growth rate from the 2016 IRP, while the CAGR for the summer peak is significantly lower than the 1.5% CAGR from the 2016 IRP.
+3. Public Staff Initial Comments - DENC's Peak and Energy Forecasts summer peak is significantly lower than the 1.5% CAGR from the 2016 IRP.
 It noted that while the DOM Zone is predicted to become a winter peaking system, PJM is a summer peaking system and thus the Company must procure adequate capacity for the summer peak demand forecast.
-To do so, the Company's IRP is modeled to procure both supplyside and demand-side resources with the annual forecast of summer peak demands.
+To do so, the Company's IRP is modeled to procure both supply-side and demand-side resources with the annual forecast of summer peak demands.
 According to the Public Staff, on average over the 15-year forecast, the winter peaks are approximately 173 MW greater than the forecasted summer peaks, DENC's EE programs are predicted to provide approximately 1% to 2% reduction of the summer and winter peaks through 2033, and the activation of DSM programs is expected to reduce the peak demands by approximately 1% of MW load.
 The Public Staff commented that the average annual growth of DENC's winter peak is predicted to be 267 MW and 124 MW for the summer peak over the next 15 years, as compared to the 293 MW annual growth of its summer peaks from the 2016 IRP.